inveniosoftware/invenio/docs/developers/git-workflow.rst

 Invenio git commit log messages are usually formatted in the following
 way:

-* commit message headline providing short summary (up to about 50 chars) formatted in the style of `ModuleName: short description`. (using nouns)
+* commit message headline providing short summary (up to about 50 chars) formatted in the style of `ModuleName: short description`. (using mostly nouns, no verbs)

 * empty line

 * commit message body with detailed description of what this patch does, formatted as a bulletted list. (using present tense)

 Here is an example: changeset:b98f24bf38b95dd7366d57e8d6d90804957099e5::